bamulla/almulla-portfolio/CritiqueByDesign.md

 The main aspect I worked on is simplifying the visualization.
 I thought the orignal was very busy and told so many stories at once, which made it very hard to distinguish the purpose of the graph.
 I picked one story that I found and used the data to create two simple visualization that can tell it more clearly.
 I focused the purpose of the visualization on showing that the amount of people who are willing to get vaccinated is not enough to achieve herd immunity.
 Then I continued the story by creating a seperate graph that showcases the concerns and the percentage of people who have them.
 I wanted to highlight all the concerns that the supportive people had.
 This is because if those are addressed, and everyone who had some level of vaccine support decided to get vaccinated, herd immunity would be achieved.

-These are the redesigned visualizations.
+These are the two redesigned visualizations.

+## Data Visualization 1
 <div class="flourish-embed flourish-chart" data-src="visualisation/5360243"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
+## Data Visualization 2
 <div class="flourish-embed flourish-chart" data-src="visualisation/5360353"><script src="https://public.flourish.studio/resources/embed.js"></script></div>